sarahleejane/sarahleejane.github.io/_posts/2015-08-09-simple-tables-in-webapps-using-flask-and-pandas-with-python.markdown

 	{% endraw %}

 ### Style the tables with css
-We can use the following styling the make the tables a bit more pretty.
+We can use the following styling to make the tables a bit more pretty.
 The classes *male* and *female* have been defined with different header colours.
 This enables us to highlight different groups of tabled data from the initial *site_tables.py* script.

 Some nice touches include using *tr:nth-child(odd)* and *tr:nth-child(even)* to have alternate row colours.
 Also *tr:hover* gives an interactive feel to the tables.